Sungwon-Han/TwoStageUC/README.md

-# Pre-training matters: Novel two-stage unsupervised image classification #
+# Pre-training matters: A two-stage algorithmfor unsupervised image classification #
-This repository is the pytorch code for "Pre-training matters: Novel two-stage unsupervised image classification"
+This repository is the pytorch code for "Pre-training matters: A two-stage algorithmfor unsupervised image classification"
 ## Highlight ##
 * Our two-stage process starts with embedding learning as a pre-training step,which produces a great initialization.
 The second stage aims to assign classfor each data point by refining its pre-trained embedding.
 Our model successfully optimize two objectives without fall into misaligned state.
 * The proposed method outperforms the existing baselines substantially.
 With the CIFAR-10 dataset, we achieve an accuracy of 81.0%, whereas the best performing alternative reaches 61.7%.